Pekka Rinne: Nashville Predators

+Early seasons in Nashville (2005–2010)

-Rinne was drafted 258th overall in the eighth round of the 2004 NHL Entry Draft by the Nashville Predators.
+Rinne was drafted 258th overall in the eighth round of the 2004 NHL entry draft by the Nashville Predators.
 He was signed by the Predators on 23 August 2005, and began his North American playing career with the Predators' top minor league affiliate, the Milwaukee Admirals of the American Hockey League (AHL).
 Initially, Rinne was slated to be the backup for Brian Finley, but Rinne became the starter as a consequence of Finley's poor play.
 In the summer of 2006, Rinne was "roughed up by a couple of unknown assailants" and during the fight, he dislocated his shoulder.
 As a result, he had to have surgery and missed the first four months of the season.

 Rinne appeared in two NHL games with Nashville during the 2005–06 season.
 He compiled a record of 1–1–0 with a .900 save percentage and a goals against average (GAA) of 3.80.

 Following Dan Ellis's stellar performance for Nashville in the 2007–08 season, starter Chris Mason was traded to the St. Louis Blues and Rinne was called up to serve as backup to Ellis for the subsequent 2008–09 season.

 On 1 December 2008, Rinne became only the second Predators rookie goaltender ever to record a shutout.
 In February 2009, Rinne recorded 9 wins in 12 games and had a .944 save percentage and a 1.72 GAA.
 He was selected as the NHL Rookie of the Month for his performances.
 On 14 March, Rinne set a Predators franchise record with his seventh shutout of the season.
 Rinne was one of two goaltenders to play for Finland in the 2009 IIHF World Championship of hockey, the other being Karri Rämö.
 Rinne started the tournament with a shutout in his first game for the Finns, saving 30 shots.